mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Another person**: Child?

 **Katagiri**: ...
 First grade child, who is master of calligraphy.
 But first grade is first grade child; it's not perfect master of calligraphy.
 So, in the realm of first grade child, he is a master, [an] expert.
 But he is still, well, [a] childish calligrapher.

-So – this is interesting, so I will give you this example.
+This is interesting, so I will give you this example.
 You should practice with this, day after day, you should write [calligraphy].
 Finally, this professional person says to you, you are already reach[ing] at the highest level of calligrapher.
 What is that?
 Do you understand?

 **Same person**: No, I still don't get your point.